utelecon/utelecon.github.io/en/change2021s/zoom.md

 If you wish to use this email address, signing in from the Zoom sign-in page [https://zoom.us/signin](https://zoom.us/signin) with its password is temporarily available.
 Please note that it is impossible to sign in from UTokyo Zoom page using a non-10 digits-ID account.

 As previously announced, these Zoom accounts are to be terminated.
 You are advised to switch to the 10 digits-ID account.
-Please read “[Changing the Zoom Email Address](/en/notice/zoom-address-new)” on how to switch to the 10 digits-ID UTokyo Account “1234567890@utac.u-tokyo.ac.jp”, after the transfer.
+Please read “[Using Zoom with Non-UTokyo Account Sign-in](/en/notice/zoom-address-new)” on how to switch to the 10 digits-ID UTokyo Account “1234567890@utac.u-tokyo.ac.jp”, after the transfer.

 ### Change in Zoom Meeting URLs